October 21, 2019

 Ups and downs of endometrial cancer

-By September 2016, Mandy showed no signs of endometrial cancer, so Dr. Chapman gave her the green light to pursue another pregnancy.
+By September 2016, Mandy showed no signs of endometrial cancer, so her doctor gave her the green light to pursue another pregnancy.
 She recommended regular checkups and a partial hysterectomy when Mandy felt her family was complete.

 “I was hopeful we would conceive,” says Mandy.